codethor0/secure-code-reasoner/VERIFY.md

 This document defines what "verified" means for Secure Code Reasoner.
 It is a contract, not documentation.

+**Important**: "Verified" means the code executes according to documented behavior and passes defined verification steps.
+It does not mean the software is secure, hardened, or safe against malicious input.
+Verification is a process guarantee, not a security promise.

 ## Purpose

 Verification ensures that: